systemlibrary/systemlibrary-common-net/source/SystemLibrary.Common.Net/Install.md

 ```

 ## Package Configurations
-* Below are all default and modifiable configurations for this package
+* All the default and configurable settings for this package.

 ###### appSettings.json:
 ```json